YOSEMITE MOUNTAIN

 Experience an intimate performance by our featured headline artists in the Sierra National Forest

-Social distancing seating is provided at the Lewis Creek Amphitheater for our 2022 Season.
 Guests are welcome to bring a blanket or cushion for added comfort.
+Folding portable chairs are welcome surrounding the bench chairs.
 Photographs and smart phone videos are encouraged from your selected seat.
+All tickets are sold – Rain or Shine.

 After the Performance